Adversarial Meta-Learning: Introduction

 Robustness is another major concern for machine intelligence.
-It has been shown by~\cite{Szegedy2014} that learning models can be easily fooled by adversarial manipulation of actual training data to cause incorrect classifications.
+It has been shown by~\cite{szegedy2014intriguing} that learning models can be easily fooled by adversarial manipulation of actual training data to cause incorrect classifications.
 Therefore, adversarial samples pose a serious security threat to learning tasks, which need to be properly and effectively handled by learning models and training algorithms.
-We also show via experiments that existing meta-leaning algorithms (such as MAML~\cite{Finn2017} and Matching Networks~\cite{Vinyals2016}) are also vulnerable to adversarial samples (Section 4), i.e., adversarial samples can lead to a significant performance degradation for meta-learning.
+We show via experiments that existing meta-leaning algorithms (such as MAML~\cite{finn2017model}, Matching Networks~\cite{vinyals2016matching} and Relation Networks~\cite{sung2018learning}) are also vulnerable to adversarial samples, i.e., adversarial samples can lead to a significant performance degradation for meta-learning.
+An adversarial approach, called MetaGAN, was presented in~\cite{zhang2018metagan} for few-shot classification, nevertheless, in addition to learning better decision boundaries by leveraging fake data with the power of GAN~\cite{goodfellow2014generative}, it paid no attention to deal with the cases involving adversarial samples.
 To the best of our knowledge, none of existing works on meta-learning have well addressed adversarial samples, which, however, are the main focus of this paper.